 Learn to retreat and then join your team for more powerful attacks.
 Your guy is not the main hero of the fight, but his death will definitely make the whole team weaker.

 6. Medic and Heavy Are Your Next Choice

 When you start winning with Soldier, it’s tempting to play this class again and again.
 Jump out of this convenient pattern and expand your skills to other classes.
 It’s a significant step to enjoy many possible shades of fun in this game, becoming a much better player, and eventually finding your best role.
-Even if you chose the Soldier at the end, the experience with other classes will help you to understand team strategies much better.
+Even if you chose the Soldier at the end, the experience with other classes will help you to understand how to play TF2 team much better.

 After playing Soldier, choose Medic or Heavy.
 The first one is a support.
 He is an observer that sees the fight from a specific angle.
 This role is important for the team and helps you to see what other classes are doing.
 Heavy is a great destroying power.
 Controlling him is almost as simple as playing Soldier, but he should choose other positions and act differently - essentially, be more defensive.